SolemmaLLC/ClimateStudioDocs/docs/thermalAnalysis.rst

    :width: 900px
    :align: center

--	**Energy Use Intensity** shows monthly EUI levels for the whole building for heating, cooling, lighting and equipment.
+-	**Energy Use Intensity** shows monthly EUI levels for the whole building for heating, cooling, fans, pumps, lighting, hot water, humidification, heat rejection, and equipment.

--	**Energy Use** shows the total monthly energy use for the whole building for heating, cooling, lighting, and equipment.
+-	**Energy Use** shows the total monthly energy use for the whole building for heating, cooling, fans, pumps, lighting, hot water, humidification, heat rejection, and equipment.

 -	**Zone Temperature Curves** show the number of hours for each zone in which the operative temperature is below (red) or above (blue) a given temperature.
 In the example below, the operative temperature of the Open Office zone is 673h per year above 26 degrees Celsius, indicating a propensity of the space for overheating.